calvinchankf/How-to-Predict-Stock-Prices-Easily-Demo/README.md

 ---

 ## About this fork
-I found original repo was kinda tough to get started, therefore I have included some necessary setups for kickstarting
+I found the original repo was kinda tough to get started, therefore I have included some necessary setups for kickstarting

 #### Whats New
 - migrated the code version from python2 to python3